DrDougPhD/Missouri-Caves/README.md

 ## How does this project convert from PLSS to GPS?

-There's actually a service called GeoCommunicator [7] that is provided by the Department of the Interior's Bureau of Land Management (BLM).
+There's actually a service called the Township Geocoder [7], created by the Bureau of Land Management for their GeoCommunicator publication website.
-I learned about this service while working for the U.S. Geological Survey (also under the Department of the Interior's wing) through some of my old timer colleagues.
+I learned about this service while working for the U.S. Geological Survey through some of my old timer colleagues.
 This service is a bit archaic, but it got the job done.

 ## Why did you create this?